jeffreykegler/old_kollos/design/rewrite.md

 Intuitively, the last restriction say that a multi-precedence symbol cannot be "downstream" from its home rule.

+### Restrictions on nullabe rules

-* The LHS of a nullable rule must
+The LHS of a nullable rule must
-   + be the LHS of only one rule
+  * be the LHS of only one rule; or
-   + be the LHS of an empty rule
+  * be the LHS of an empty rule.

 This is in order for the semantics to be unambiguous, and to prevent the user from being surprised